chrisallenlane/wit-cms/README.md

 It is not "hack proof", however.
 Its attack-surface consists (at least) of:

-1. Inputs that write to the DOM (search boxes, URLs, etc).
+1. Inputs that write to the DOM (search boxes, URLs, etc)
+2. The attack-surface of Express
-2. The attack-surface of nodejs itself.
+3. The attack-surface of nodejs

 With that said, it is important to use a templating engine (ejs, hogan, etc.) when authoring views.
 Likewise - though this should go without saying - the